Context She Walks In Beauty

 The Biographical Context: A Poet's Heart and a Turbulent Life

 Byron was a charismatic and controversial figure, known for his flamboyant lifestyle, numerous affairs, and outspoken political views.
-He championed the cause of liberty and fiercely opposed oppression, ideals that found expression in his works.
-His travels across Europe, notably to Greece, exposed him to different cultures and deepened his understanding of human nature.
+And he championed the cause of liberty and fiercely opposed oppression, ideals that found expression in his works.
+Consider this: his travels across Europe, notably to Greece, exposed him to different cultures and deepened his understanding of human nature.
 This exposure further fueled his poetic explorations of beauty, freedom, and the complexities of human emotion.

 The specific circumstances surrounding the composition of "She Walks in Beauty" remain somewhat shrouded in mystery.
 While the precise date isn't definitively known, it's believed to have been written sometime around 1814.
-This period coincided with a time of relative tranquility in Byron's life, a respite before his self-imposed exile from England.
+On top of that, this period coincided with a time of relative tranquility in Byron's life, a respite before his self-imposed exile from England.
 This period of calm, following periods of intense passion and emotional upheaval, might explain the poem's serene and contemplative tone.

 The Societal and Political Context: Romanticism and its Ideals